zzahid1/scala-bad-practices/README.md

 ## Summary of the talk

-- presentation
+- intro
 - consensual bad practices
-    - null
+    - mixing patterns is bad (Scala vs Java styles: null, throw, Any, lib wrapper, Try & throw in the same time...)
-    - throw
+    - local reasoning
     - mutate function params
     - use Any or AnyRef
 - generic bad practices
     - optional overuse, too much default value (`optionalOveruse` package)
     - impure calls (Instant.now() or Random.next()), can be replace by a parameter
 - ugliest code
+    - implicit conversions
+    - implicits in package objects
+    - define common operators (`defineOperators` package)
     - threadlocal, doesn't work well with async (thread pool)
-    - return Try & throw at the same time
     - get or create transaction
-    - define common operators (`defineOperators` package)
-    - implicits in package objects
+- conclusion

 ## Language syntax & features

-- implicits in package objects
+- OK implicits in package objects
-- use throw or null, even if they are inherited from a library (a Java one for example)
+- OK use throw or null, even if they are inherited from a library (a Java one for example)
-- Any: when returned by a lib, cast/type (pattern matching) it asap
+- OK Any: when returned by a lib, cast/type (pattern matching) it asap
 - overuse of implicit: implicit conversions, too common types
-- redefine common operators (->) (we lose the advantage of local reasoning)
+- OK redefine common operators (->) (we lose the advantage of local reasoning)
 - apply method that return an other type than it's object
-- threadlocal to keep context (http request or transaction) => use implicits parameters
+- OK threadlocal to keep context (http request or transaction) => use implicits parameters
 - long methods => keep them short and pure.
 Their name is a small piece of documentation
-- in transactional context: get current transaction or create one => you never know when you finish the transaction
+- OK in transactional context: get current transaction or create one => you never know when you finish the transaction
-- optional overuse (id: Option[String] or id: String with special value)
+- OK optional overuse (id: Option[String] or id: String with special value)
 - mutable state
     - prefer a var instead of a mutable val
     - update it from a single place (or the less possible)